 Rakhine State, Myanmar, has been in a worsening state of emergency since August 2017.
 The violence has left over 3,000 people dead.

 Described by the UN as one of the most persecuted groups of people in the world, the Rohingya have been left with no choice but to flee their homes and communities.
 Many of these vulnerable people have nothing – their homes have been destroyed, families split up, and many have no possessions except for the clothes on their backs.
 For these defenceless people, every single day is a struggle for survival.

-At Al Mustafa Welfare Trust, we are fully committed to doing everything we can to help and support these people during their greatest time of need, which is why our Burma charity relief appeal sends aid directly to those most at risk.
-Thanks to your continued generosity and kindness towards the Rohingya and the people of Myanmar, donations and aid have been able to ease the suffering of countless people.
+Here at Al Mustafa Welfare Trust, we are fully committed to doing everything we can to help and support the Rohingya during their time of greatest need.
+Our Burma appeal sends aid directly to those most at risk, ensuring that help reaches even those who have all but given up hope.

-Similarly, essential supplies are in high demand and short supply, meaning that many important resources like food, shelter, medical supplies and clean water are simply not accessible.
-Add to this the very real threat of exploitation for the most vulnerable – orphans, young people and the elderly – and you begin to see just how difficult daily life is for the Rohingya in Myanmar and Bangladesh.
+Similarly, some of the most essential supplies are in high demand and short supply.
+This means that many vital resources like food, shelter, medical supplies, and clean water are simply not accessible.
+Add to this the very real threat of exploitation for the most vulnerable members of society – orphans, young people, and the elderly – and you begin to see just how much of a challenge daily life is for the Rohingya in Myanmar and Bangladesh.